-Develop your child’s interest in healthy eating by getting them involved in the kitchen.
+Develop your child’s interest in healthy eating by getting them involved in the kitchen or garden.
 Cooking at a young age can ignite a passion for watching what they eat and creating healthy meals – healthy skills they can take into adulthood.
-Where to start?
+Where should you start?
 Use this handy guide to see what your kids may be capable of at different ages.

 - Preschoolers (ages 2 to 5): Motor skills are still developing in younger children, so start them off with short, simple tasks.
 With your supervision, they can carefully mix and stir ingredients, pour liquids and wash fruits and vegetables.

 - School-age children (ages 6 to 8): They can start handling simple kitchen tools like graters and can openers, as well as cutting soft foods with a blunt knife (or if you think they are ready, you can introduce a sharper knife).
 Be sure to supervise them and show them safety tips, like how to form their hand into a claw to keep fingertips out of danger and when to stop as their hand gets close to the grater.
 They can also start portioning ingredients for recipes with measuring cups and spoons.
 This can help incorporate math skills into cooking.